jhoyla/draft-jhoyla-req-mtls-flag/draft-jhoyla-req-mtls-flag.md

 message, and, if accepted by the server, acknowledged in the server's `CertificateRequest` message.
 A server that receives this flag and wishes to accept the extension MUST send a `CertificateRequest` message with the TLS Flags extension, and with the `request_client_auth` flag set.
+This informs the client that the reason for the `CertificateRequest` was because of the `request_client_auth` flag and not due to some other policy.
+This allows clients to select certificates based on whether the server accepted the flag or not.

 The server MAY send a `CertificateRequest` message without the `request_client_auth` flag set if it wishes to negotiate client authentication for another reason.
-This could occur if the server is configured to always request a client certificate.
+This could occur if, for example, the server is configured to always request a client certificate.

 The client sending this flag MUST send a `Certificate` message if it receives a `CertificateRequest` with the `request_client_auth` flag set, even if said `Certificate` message is empty, and SHOULD NOT preemptively terminate the connection anticipating a "certificate_required" alert.
 Appropriate cases where a client would preemptively terminate the connection include where the `CertificateRequest` includes a `certificate_authorities` extension or `signature_algorithms` extension that the client cannot satisfy.

-A server receiving the `request_client_auth` flag in a `ClientHello` message that wishes to accept the flag MUST echo the `request_client_auth` flag in the `CertificateRequest` message.
-This informs the client that the reason for the `CertificateRequest` was because of the `request_client_auth` flag and not due to some other policy.
-This allows clients to select certificates based on whether the server accepted the flag or not.

 A server MUST NOT set the `request_client_auth` flag in the `CertificateRequest` unless it received the flag in the `ClientHello`.
 A client